mikeizbicki/HLearn/README.md

 | R-Module    | weighted data points |
 | Vector space | fractionally weighted data points |

 This interpretation of machine learning is somewhat limitting in that not all models have obvious algebraic structure.
 But many important models do.
-Currently implemented moedls include:
+Currently implemented models include:

 * **Univariate distributions**: exponential, log-normal, normal, kernel density estimator, binomial, categorical, geometric, poisson